 Flies are another unfortunate part of the summer months, and they come in all shapes and sizes.
 From the tiniest of fruit flies to the dreaded horsefly, you’ll want to be sure you keep doors and windows closed and a fly swatter handy.

 Limiting flies can be trickier because it’s difficult to know where they’re coming from.
 However, the best thing you can do is keep your home clean.
 Fruit flies are attracted to decaying fruit while common houseflies feed on garbage and filth.
 Keep it clean to limit these guys.

 If you live near a wood area, you’ll no doubt have your run-ins with ticks this season.
 Ticks live in piles of dead leaves and other wood areas, waiting to hop onto their next victim.
 Many times this is in the form of a dog or pet or someone that’s hiking or working in the woods.

 Last, but certainly not least is the termite.
-Also very active during the summer months, this is the time when termites are foraging for food and working to build up their colonies.
-This desire for progress leads them right to your home to snack on the studs in your walls.
+Also very active during the summer months, which is the time when termites are foraging for food and working to build up their colonies.
+This desire for progress leads them right to your home to snack on the studs on your walls.

 With termites, you’ll want to limit anything close to the home that could serve as an access point such as piles of logs, brush, or other detritus material.
 Additionally, it’s important to seek the help of a termite professional, as termite infestations can cost you thousands in structural repairs – prevention is certainly the better option here.